Directions to return to work & the workplace

 Changes to duties when returning to work

 As employees return to work, employers may need to make changes to their usual duties because the business is operating differently.
 Employers should check whether there are any rules about doing this in any applicable award, agreement or employment contract before making any changes.

 Recent changes to some awards allow employers to direct employees to perform duties that are within their skill and competency.
 This includes if the duties aren’t part of an employee’s usual classification.
 See Temporary changes to workplace laws during coronavirus.

-Employers who are part of JobKeeper scheme can also give eligible employees a JobKeeper enabling direction to perform any duties that are within their skill or competency, if the direction is reasonable.
-See Changing duties, location or days & times of work under the JobKeeper scheme.
+Employers who are part of the JobKeeper scheme may also be able to give eligible employees a direction to perform any duties that are within their skill or competency, if the direction is reasonable.